Bizcaps Pty Limited

 While the Company has a key role synchronizing product data in distribution chains, Bizcaps itself it does not have a supply chain that is reliant on factories or other entities that would normally be associated with slavery or forced labour.

-Bizcaps has a small number of suppliers, almost entirely Australian-based, and mostly public companies with statutory ethical reporting requirements.
+Bizcaps has a small number of suppliers, almost entirely Australian-based, and mostly public companies with complementary statutory ethical reporting obligations.
 As a general rule, contractors and suppliers used by Bizcaps are therefore not likely to be susceptible to these risks.

 However, Bizcaps is aware that others may not always uphold the same ethical standards.
 Consequently, employees responsible for managing relationships with suppliers and others involved with the company are, themselves, responsible as far as possible, for ensuring that our values and ideals are upheld.
+New supply relationships are investigated by the staff concerned, but are approved by the CEO and Managing Director.
 Serious violations by suppliers will lead to the termination of the business relationship.

 3.3 Recruitment and Selection